h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

 Ever want to have a Vercel-style experience when creating your nextjs app?
 But without the limitation to a specific vendor?
-In this doc, we will show you how to create a simple nextjs app with a open source, cloud native stack.
+In this doc, we will show you how to create a nextjs app in Vercel style with an open source, cloud native stack.

 ## List all stacks